CLASS ATTENDANCE POLICIES

 General Parking Information

-7. Lot "P" (next to Panasci Chapel) is open from 6:00 am - midnight.
+8. Lot "P" (next to Panasci Chapel) is a reserved lot for faculty/staff.
+It is closed to all vehicles from midnight – 6:00 a.m.
 Any vehicles found in Lot "P" after midnight may be towed at the owner’s expense.

 Parking is prohibited in the following situations: